 Cultural Cape Verde: discover the islands' history, music & more

-You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you dive into the islands' culture as well.
-So, step out of your hotel to get far more out of your African adventure to this idyllic archipelago.
+You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you don't dive into the islands' culture as well.
+So, step out of your hotel to get far more out of your African adventure in this idyllic archipelago.

-Getting to Cape Verde: Cape Verde boasts fabulous weather all year-round and you can book a great value escape with the likes of First Choice*, which departs from UK airports including London Gatwick, Manchester and Bristol.
+Getting to Cape Verde: the islands boast fabulous weather all year-round and you can book a great value escape with the likes of First Choice*, which departs from UK airports including London Gatwick, Manchester and Bristol.

 As diverse as the islanders themselves, Cape Verdean music varies with the moods of its people.
 A famous saying is that 'eleven out of ten Cape Verdeans are musicians'.